danyweis/oneDay/README.md

 # oneDay
-In this reposetory I will create a Project a day .
+In this reposetory I will create a Project a day.

 ### #1 Momentum clone

 #### Description:
-In this project i recreat a basic Momentum clone.
+In this project I recreat a basic Momentum clone.

 ##### What I used:
 - HTML
 - CSS
 - Vanilla JavaScript

-##### What did i learn:
+##### What did I learn:
 - I get more deep in to work with the Date Object
 - I learned how to use local storage